International Center for Defense and Security

 Eligibility and Skills Required:

-The internship is open to continuing undergraduate students.
+The internship is open to continuing undergraduate and graduate students.
 Students from any department are welcome to apply.
 Applicants must be in good academic standing with a GPA of 3.3 or higher.
 Applicants should have an interest in issues related to international security and defense issues, specifically in the Baltic-Nordic region.

 - Excellent written and oral communication skills